docker/docs/engine/admin/index.md

   Run the executable with the flag `--pid=<PID of daemon>`.

-This will force a stack trace to be logged but will not stop the daemon.
+This forces a stack trace to be logged but does not stop the daemon.
-Daemon logs will show the stack trace or the path to a file containing the stack trace if it was logged to a file.
+Daemon logs show the stack trace or the path to a file containing the stack trace if it was logged to a file.

-The daemon will continue operating after handling the `SIGUSR1` signal and dumping the stack traces to the log.
+The daemon continues operating after handling the `SIGUSR1` signal and dumping the stack traces to the log.
 The stack traces can be used to determine the state of all goroutines and threads within the daemon.